jessmensa/Jessmensa/README.md

 # What i do
 - 👨🏿‍💻 I am a Mobile Application Developer.
-- 👨🏿‍🍳I cook iOS & Flutter Apps.
+- 👨🏿‍🍳learning how to cook Flutter & Java Applications.
 - 🤔 I’m open to Flutter and iOS dev roles.
 # Myself
-- 🛠 Two years building apps in Flutter and iOS.
 - 👨🏿‍💻 Freelancing and Working on side projects atm.
 - ☕️ i dont really like coffee, just water.
 - 🗣 Very communicative